damianhakert/damianhakert.github.io/source/_posts/2015-09-17-gitlab-announces-$4M-series-a-funding-from-khosla-ventures.markdown

 This follows our [seed round in July](https://about.gitlab.com/2015/07/09/1.5M-raised-in-seed-funding-for-gitlab-to-accelerate-growth-and-expand-operations/).

 GitLab will leverage the new funding to accelerate growth and scale its global operations including development, marketing, and sales.
 Additionally, GitLab announced the upcoming release of GitLab 8.0, which is scheduled for release on September 22.
-GitLab 8.0 will include 50 percent less disk usage, faster merging, Continuous Integration (CI) with GitLab itself, improved interface and navigation, and 'Reply by email' functionality that allows users to quickly comment on an issue from their mobile devices.
+GitLab 8.0 will include 50 percent less disk usage, faster merging, Continuous Integration (CI) built into GitLab itself, improved interface and navigation, and "Reply by email" functionality that allows users to quickly comment on an issue or merge request from their mobile devices.

 ![Activity View](/images/screenshots_8.0/activity_view.png)

-More than 100K companies and organizations currently use GitLab on premises including NASA, CERN, Alibaba, SpaceX, O’Reilly, IBM, and Expedia.
+More than 100,000 companies and organizations currently use GitLab on-premises including NASA, CERN, Alibaba, SpaceX, O’Reilly, IBM, and Expedia.
 These organizations and many individual contributors hack on, contribute to, and help GitLab become better every single day.

 It is our goal to become the default solution for anyone building software and working together.
 The excitement and passion of our community has convinced us